 East Somerset Railway

 Preserved steam railway with regular running days and special events including Thomas Weekend and Santa Specials, situated in the village of Cranmore, near Shepton Mallet in Somerset.
-The railway has steam train rides, engine shed walk through, small museum, signal box and miniature railway (signal box and miniature railway only open on specific days), shop and cafe
+The railway has steam train rides, engine shed walk through, small museum, signal box.
+They also have a miniature railway (signal box and miniature railway only open on specific days), shop and cafe.

 You should allow at least 2 – 3 hours to have a train ride and visit the other parts of the site.

 There’s loads to do, including visiting the museum, taking a signal box tour, riding the miniature railway, looking around the model shop, and of course taking the train.

 The East Somerset Railway was inaugarated in 1855 and opened as a broad-gauge line from Witham on the Westbury to Weymouth line to Shepton Malletin 1858, extending to Wells in 1862.
 Unfortunately, the line was not commercially successful and it was sold to the Great Western Railway in 1874.
 The railway continued on GWR and then BR hands, essentially unchanged, until 1963 when passenger services were withdrawn.
 Freight traffic was also reduced and the line cutback.
 Bitumen trains continued to Cranmore until 1985 and stone trains still use the branch as far as Merehead Quarry.